Introduction to Forensic Acarology;

 09:00 – 12:00 (w/coffee break)

-LL: Forensic acarology, case-work (cases and potential cases)
+LL: Forensic acarology, case-work (cases and potential cases).
+MAP, MSB.
+HRB

 14:00 – 16:00